circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 {: #parallelism }

 If `parallelism` is set to N > 1, then N independent executors will be set up and each will run the steps of that job in parallel.
 This can help optimize your test steps; you can split your test suite, using the CircleCI CLI, across parallel containers so the job will complete in a shorter time.
 Certain parallelism-aware steps can opt out of the parallelism and only run on a single executor (for example [`deploy` step](#deploy--deprecated)).
 Learn more about [parallel jobs]({{ site.baseurl }}/2.0/parallelism-faster-jobs/).

-`working_directory` will be created automatically if it doesn't exist.

 Example: